 Another thing to pay attention to is what you wear with your headband.
 I suggest staying away from cutesy dresses or tops with frills, bows, flounce, or a lot of busy detail.
 A sleek headband with a refined, minimalist style can look very chic and very modern.

 You can also wear a pretty hairband with something feminine in a grown-up way such as an off the shoulder top with your favorite jeans.
 There really are no right and wrong things to wear with headbands.
 The key is to remember that a headband is a focal point, so keep your outfit unfussy and your other accessories simple.
+This braided satin headband goes matches the textured look of the top.

 Another trick: To look sophisticated, choose a color that blends in with your hair color, so there is only a subtle hint of a hairband.